Rick Schmidt, Ed.D.

 Director of Educational Programming

 Dr. Rick Schmidt is an educator, outdoorsman, paleontologist and firefighter.
 He grew up in the Philadelphia suburbs and first acquired his love for the outdoors through scouting.
 While there are no other scientists or educators in his family, Rick always showed an innate interest in science even at an early age and he never outgrew his childhood love of dinosaurs.
 During his undergraduate years as a dual degree student in both Earth Sciences and Secondary Education, Rick also connected strongly with the field of meteorology in addition to geology, a skill set he still uses each summer in the Bighorn Basin.
+During his 32 year tenure in public education, he was the author/instructor of six unique curricula in Advanced Geosciences, Forensic Science, Survival Science and Leadership Studies.
+He has been recognized for excellence in teaching by the National Association of Geoscience Teachers, the Geological Society of America and Penn State University.
+In 2012, Dr. Schmidt received the Presidential Award for Excellence in Mathematics and Science Teaching, the highest science teaching award issued by the United States government.

 Curriculum Vitae